What we do

 Everyone Outside, No Obstacles

-Grounded in our belief that time in nature promotes positive mental and physical health and well-being, we want to ensure that everyone has access to our great outdoors.
+Grounded in the scientific research that shows time in nature promotes positive mental and physical health and well-being, we want to ensure that everyone has access to our great outdoors.
 This means addressing inequalities and barriers that prevent British Columbians from getting outside, obstacles such as transportation, logistics, equipment, park accessibility and more.

 Park Improvement Initiatives